HyeonJunKang/github-slideshow/_posts/0000-01-02-HyeonJunKang.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your Text
+My Text
-Use the left arrow to go back!
+Use the right arrow to go next!
+---
+Edit File
+add this text 2020-09-20 12:41